Adelsamir01/CyberLLM/dataset_creation/README.md

 # Dataset Creation Pipeline

-This directory contains a series of Python scripts that form a comprehensive pipeline for creating, processing, and validating a cybersecurity dataset.
+This directory contains a series of Python scripts that form a comprehensive pipeline for creating, processing, and validating a cyber security dataset.
 Each script performs a specific function in the pipeline, designed to be run sequentially.

 ## Pipeline Overview